nparktate/folio/README.md

 └── server.py              # Local development server
 ```

-## Video Reels
+## Video Reel

-Add your video reels to:
+Add your video reel to:
-- `assets/videos/reel-21-9.mp4` (desktop, 21:9 aspect ratio)
+- `assets/videos/reel-21-9.mp4` (21:9 ultrawide aspect ratio)
-- `assets/videos/reel-4-5.mp4` (mobile, 4:5 aspect ratio)

-These will automatically appear on the landing page when present.
+The video displays at 21:9 on all devices.
+On mobile, users can tap the fullscreen button to watch in landscape mode.

 ## Deployment to Cloudflare Pages